 The Applied Science program is designed for graduates of non-collegiate technical programs who wish to build on their technical training to earn an associate or bachelor degree in applied science.
 The opportunity is available to both persons trained in physical science-related areas and in health science/allied health professions in non-collegiate settings.
 Physical science-related applied science programs are under the direction of the Department of Physical and Applied Science, and include:

 - Electronics technology program completed at National Education Center, Livonia or Eastpointe (formerly East Detroit), Michigan. - 2.
-Auto collision repair, auto mechanics, electronic technology, and industrial controls programs completed at MoTech, Livonia. - Selected certificate and associate degree technical programs completed at community colleges. - Selected vocational and trade programs completed at collegiate or non-collegiate institutions which are applicable to a Michigan Interim Occupational (teaching) Certificate.
+Auto collision repair, auto mechanics, electronic technology, and industrial controls programs. - 3.
+Selected certificate and associate degree technical programs completed at community colleges. - 4.
+Selected vocational and trade programs completed at collegiate or non-collegiate institutions which are applicable to a Michigan Interim Occupational (teaching) Certificate.

 The health science/allied health professional who has completed an accredited clinical program, builds on the certification, licensure, or registration for an associate of applied science.
 Upon university admission, graduates of approved non-collegiate programs must apply for 16-32 s.h. of credit by evaluation.
-(See pages 45-46 under Prior Learning for more information.)
+(See more about Prior Learning under Academic Options in this catalog.)

-Graduates of the following non-collegiate, non-contractual health science professional programs may apply for 16 s.h. of credit:
+Graduates of the following non-collegiate, no-contractual health science professional programs may apply for 16 s.h. of credit:

-r-J

-Certified Laboratory Assistant Nuclear Medicine Technologist
+Certified Laboratory Assistant (CLA) Cytotechnologist Nuclear Medicine Technologist Pharmacy Technician Phlebotomy Technician

-(CLA) Pharmacy Technician

-Cytotechnologist Phlebotomy Technician

 Dental Assistant Practical Nurse (LPN, LVN)

 Dental Lab Technician Respiratory Technician

-Diagnostic Medical Sonographer (CRRT)
+Diagnostic Medical Sonograph ner (CRRT)

 Echocardiology Surgical Technologist

-Electroneurodiagnostic Veterinary Technologist
+Electroneurodiagnostic Technician Veterinary Technologist

-Technician

-Medical Assistant (RMA,
+Medical Assistant (RMA, CMA)

-CMA)